Do You Need Hydrocortisone For Low Adrenals?December 3, 2018

 Instances can occur, though, where the body did not intend to lower cortisol.
 In those cases, a glucocorticoid could help.
 The most common condition we know about is called Addison’s disease.
 This is what we might consider the Hashimoto’s disease of the adrenals.

 Addison’s disease is where the immune system breaks down the adrenal glands, rendering them unable to make adequate amounts of cortisol any longer.
 Most of these cases do benefit from glucocorticoid replacement.

 Key Insight: However, low cortisol (and even really low cortisol) may be done by your body on purpose.
 Your body might feel boosted by a glucocorticoid mirroring the effects of cortisol.
 But it is ultimately not what your body is trying to accomplish.

 The truth is that your body has a reason for lowering your cortisol.
 If you continue to load yourself up with cortisol, it is almost like hitting the gas on a car with engine troubles.
 Sure, you might go faster and feel less vulnerable, but at what cost?
 It is not a happy ending.

 How do you know if you have Addison’s disease and need glucocorticoid?
-It is easier than you think, all you need is to take a simple test called ACTH, which can determine how much cortisol your brain is asking your adrenals to make (Read: Adrenal 101, the myths and the science behind adrenal stress fatigue).
+It is easier than you think, all you need is to take a simple test called ACTH.
+Which can determine how much cortisol your brain is asking your adrenals to make (Read: Adrenal 101, the myths and the science behind adrenal stress fatigue).